Adolescent Health Care, Confidentiality

 When caring for an adolescent patient:

-- Every effort should be made to maintain confidentiality and patients should be made aware that certain situations and circumstances create limitations on guaranteed confidentiality.
+- Adolescent patients should be made aware that certain situations and circumstances create limitations on guaranteed confidentiality.
 For example, detailing billing statements and Explanation of Benefits notices may be furnished to a guarantor/parent from a third party.
-Further, information suggesting someone is in imminenet danger, the suspicion or evidence of abuse, and the diagnosis of certain communicable diseases all must be reported to the proper authorities.
+Further, information suggesting someone is in imminent danger, the suspicion or evidence of abuse, and the diagnosis of certain communicable diseases all must be reported to the proper authorities.